 - To foster student and community awareness of our natural environment.

-- To protect and promote the conservation of ecosystems in the densely populated region of southeastern Michigan, especially the Rouge River watershed.
+- To promote the conservation of ecosystems in the densely populated region of southeastern Michigan, especially the Rouge River watershed.

-- To encourage partnerships with schools, businesses, community groups, foundations, government agencies, and municipalities that address ecological realities and challenges as we work towards building sustainable societies.
+- To engage with schools, businesses, community groups, foundations, government agencies, and municipalities that address ecological realities and challenges as we work towards building sustainable societies.